Ephemeral — no name. Runs until you terminate it or it times out. Cannot be suspended.

 HTTP

-# Create an ephemeral sandbox (no name — cannot be suspended)tl sbx new --cpus 1.0 --memory 1024 --timeout 300# Create a named sandbox (can be suspended and resumed)tl sbx new my-env --cpus 1.0 --memory 1024 --timeout 300# Check status or list sandboxestl sbx lstl sbx ls --all# Terminate the sandbox when you are done (by name or ID)tl sbx terminate my-env
+# Create an ephemeral sandbox (no name — cannot be suspended)tl sbx create --cpus 1.0 --memory 1024 --timeout 300# Create a named sandbox (can be suspended and resumed)tl sbx create my-env --cpus 1.0 --memory 1024 --timeout 300# Check status or list sandboxestl sbx lstl sbx ls --all# Terminate the sandbox when you are done (by name or ID)tl sbx terminate my-env

-The Sandbox object returned by connect() and create_and_connect() exposes the following properties.
+The Sandbox object returned by Sandbox.create() and Sandbox.connect() exposes the following properties.
 Both are resolved from the server on first access and cached for the lifetime of the object.

 Property (Python)